 Cash and cash equivalents include cash on hand and on deposit and investments in highly liquid debt instruments with maturities of three months or less.
-Outstanding checks in excess of funds on deposit are included in accounts payable on the consolidated balance sheets and the change in such overdrafts is classified as a financing activity on the consolidated statements of cash flows.
+Outstanding checks in excess of funds on deposit is included in accounts payable on the consolidated balance sheets and the change in such overdrafts is classified as financing activities on the consolidated statements of cash flows.